1ntentions/Local-Language-Model-Text-Response/README.md

 # Web Scraping
-This portion of my project scrapes headlines from the business sections of two websites, Business Insider and CNBC.
+This portion of my project scrapes headlines from the business sections of two websites, Business Insider and CNBC, using Selenium.

 ## Steps
 ### Install Selenium